hrshita-kshyp/NGG/README.md

 ![output ngg](https://user-images.githubusercontent.com/85073963/122510756-bd1a9200-d023-11eb-8265-13d9dc5a8c3d.gif)

 ## How to Play this game?
-You have to go to my repository then you can see the **Number Guessing_Game.py file**, open that file and you have to copy the code.Then you need a Code Editor to run this code.Open your code editor and paste the code and run the code.And you enjoy the game! :)
+You have to go to my repository then you can see the **Number Guessing_Game.py file**, open that file and you have to copy the code.
+Then you need a Code Editor to run this code.
+Open your code editor and paste the code and run the code and enjoy the game! :)
 ![use ngg](https://user-images.githubusercontent.com/85073963/123510817-2db45500-d69b-11eb-9e1a-4c1edc4ce9d7.gif)